AProfessionalUsernameWIP/PlexMigrate/README.md

 ### Understanding the cross-platform preflight modal and user mapping

 When you run a restore, direct transfer, or playlist copy involving users from different servers (or servers of different types), Hestia shows an interactive modal on the Run Job form before the job starts.
-This **cross-platform preflight modal** lets you explicitly map users: "the Plex user 'Crystal Jean' on Server A is the same person as the Jellyfin user 'crystal.jean' on Server B." These mappings live in the **`user_identity_map`** table and are reusable across jobs and schedules.
+This **cross-platform preflight modal** lets you explicitly map users: "the Plex user 'Diesel' on Server A is the same person as the Jellyfin user 'diesel' on Server B." These mappings live in the **`user_identity_map`** table and are reusable across jobs and schedules.

 If you do not make an explicit mapping, Hestia falls back to the 5-step resolution chain below, trying each method in order until it finds a match.
 The `strict_identity_resolution` tunable (defined later) lets you short-circuit that chain to require explicit maps for every user.